 Specific to professional sports, athletes are playing at the highest levels of professional competition.

-Whilst these athletes have achieved an elite status, they are yet to achieve an international podium result or be successful in a professional sport such as winning a national premiership (AFL for example) or a ‘season’s best player’ recognition.
+Whilst these athletes have achieved an elite status, they are yet to achieve an international podium result or be successful in a professional sport such as winning a national premiership (eg AFL premiership) or a ‘season’s best player’ recognition.
 Considering this fact, targeted interventions such as tailored support and education prior, during and after an athlete’s initial exposure to key high level events is considered paramount to converting E1 athletes into medal winning athletes (E2).

 Advocated best practice

-- Effective deliberate programming including guidance and support prior, during and following early senior elite competition experiences, for example:
+- Effective deliberate programming including guidance and support prior, during and following early senior elite competition experiences, such as:

-- coping with life on tour (self-regulation, recovery, sleep strategies etc.);
+- coping with life on tour (eg self-regulation, recovery, sleep strategies)

-- psychological strategies (attentional control, self-talk, mindfulness etc.);
+- psychological strategies (eg attentional control, self-talk, mindfulness)

 - using 'triangulated' feedback from athletes, coaches and high performance management post-competition/tour/season to directly inform future programming

-- Support and management of dual career and significant others (spouse, family) including:
+- Support and management of dual career and significant others (eg spouse, family) such as:

-- Support and management of High Performance stressors including:
+- Support and management of High Performance stressors such as:

 - Provide formalised and supported talent transfer and amnesty opportunities for athletes who leave.